AvielSkrypnyk/Yahtzee/README.md

 ## Getting Started

-To get started with Yathzee, follow these steps:
+To get started with Yahtzee, follow these steps:

 1. Make sure you have Git installed on your computer.
 If not, you can install it by following the instructions below based on your operating system: